i250882-os/DisCo/README.md

 - Read only operations can run immediately.
 - Any action that creates, edits, or deletes server resources requires explicit confirmation.

-## Development Notes
-- Conversation history is stored in memory by guild.
-- `disco.db` holds server configuration (ai channel, log channel, initialized flag).
-- The CI workflow in `.github/workflows/deploy.yml` deploys on push to `master`.

 ## License
 MIT